Paul grew up on a farm where moral virtues such as hard work and honesty were cherished. Each of his classes has a moral lesson.

 Dad As a Young Man

-Dad and mom married during the Second World War in 1943.
+My dad and mom married during the Second World War in 1943.
 Receiving a deferment from service for unspecified medical reasons, dad never entered the armed forces.
 After getting married, dad went back to night school and did eventually graduate from high school.
 He had wanted to become a veterinarian and even attended college classes for a semester.
-It was tough for him because he was working full-time, and after my sister, mother, and I all had appendectomies in one year, he had to quit college.
+It was tough for him because he was working full-time, and after my sister, mother, and I all had appendectomies in 1950, he had to quit college.
 The dairy farming bug, though, wasn't out of him, and in 1954 he rented a small dairy farm about 25 miles outside of Milwaukee.

 Dad As a Dairy Farmer

 In 1957, my father realized his dream by purchasing a 117-acre farm north of Honey Creek in Walworth County Wisconsin.
 Farming was not easy for my dad because it was a second job for him.
 He would do his farming during the day, and then around 2:00 or 2:30 in the afternoon get ready to drive into the city and work the second or evening shift from 4:00 P.M. until midnight.
 Dad never made much money farming, and it was really sad when he had to sell out at an auction right before Christmas in 1963 to make ends meet.
 After dad got a new full-time job off the farm along with ma a few years later, my father got back into dairy farming for about 10-15 years before he sold all of his cattle for the last time around 1985.

 The Kuehn Family Farm North of Honey Creek, Wisconsin

 Dad Milking a Cow